montidesign/bgvideo/README.md

 The __`<source>`__ tag is unnecessary since the web has coalesced around the mp4 video format.
 This version of the bgvideo plugin removes the __`<source>`__ child element and instead uses a src attribute on the __`<video>`__ tag itself.
 CSS hooks like IDs and classes remain untouched, so the plugin will function the same as before.

-The autoplay, looped, and muted attributes are rendered with their full boolean values (e.g., autoplay="true"), and an attribute for playsinline has also been added.
+The autoplay, loop, and muted attributes are rendered with their full boolean values (e.g., autoplay="true"), and an attribute for playsinline has also been added.

 So instead of rendering the bgvideo html like this: